 The Team panel gives access to individual reaction times, while Productivity and Customers show response times.

 If you archive a message with no response, the conversation will still be counted in the total.
 If there is no response at all then there is no reaction time, but still 1 message count in the total.
-If your reassign a conversation, then you will get a reaction time.
-If you just simply archive it, no reactive time is computed.
+If you reassign a conversation, then you will get a reaction time.
+If you archive it, no reaction time is computed.

-Snoozing a message will not affect response time.
+Snoozing a message will not affect response time or reaction time.

 - Sam (customer) sends a message to your sales@ inbox to ask about your pricing.